Financial Aid 101

 Some schools will also ask that you complete the CSS Profile.
 This application does have a fee associated with it, so check to see if you need it.
 Contact your school to confirm.

 Let’s talk about loans.
 Everyone knows about loans.
 Everyone is scared of loans.
 Educational loans are an investment to the student, but you have to borrow responsibly.
-If you don’t need a house with 8 bedrooms, don’t buy one just because you can get the loan.
 If you will have to borrow $50,000 a year for 4 years, consider if that school is really the right fit.
-If it is,and you can repay the loans, then go for it.
+If it is, and you expect to be able to repay the loans, then go for it.
 Take care to always borrow federal student loans first, which can be applied for with the FASFA.
 Federal student loans don’t have to be repaid while the student is in school and there are quite a few different repayment options that can change your monthly repayment (once the student does graduate) from $250 per month to $150 per month.
 Estimate your monthly repayment options online.

 Let’s talk about Work Study.
 Work study, or student employment, is an opportunity for students to earn money through their school by working on campus or at an associated off-campus location.
 Federal Work Study is a program in which the federal government pays students to work for the school.
 Institutional (or College) Work Study is a program in which the school pays students to work for them.
 Either way, the student earns a paycheck regularly during the semester to pay for costs associated with going to school.
 This money won’t apply toward the bill directly, but it will help the student afford to live while at school.